esphome/esphome-docs/guides/contributing.rst

     :width: 80.0%
     :alt: a screenshot of an rST file opened in GitHub, with the edit button circled

 Click the edit button to start making changes.
-If you're not sure about some element of syntax, see the quick-start :ref:`rst-syntax` guide.
+If you're unsure about syntax, see the quick-start :ref:`rst-syntax` guide.

 Once you've made your changes, give them a useful name and press "Propose changes".
 At this point, you've made the changes on your own personal copy of the docs in GitHub, but you still need to submit them to us.